wang-yan-github/vim-cheatsheet/README_EN.md

 @:                  # Repeat the last ex command (colon command)
 ```

-**Macro example**：You need to type a Tab key at the beginning of the following multi-line text to indent the beginning of the line.
+**Macro example**: You need to type a Tab key at the beginning of the following multi-line text to indent the beginning of the line.

 ```
 set nu